dpazel/music_rep/README.md

 If you plan to change resource/LineGrammar.g4, ensure you install antlr4 support, and direct the generated files to structure/LineGrammar.
 Pycharm users should install antlr plugin.

+Make sure to generate the altlr4 parser files.